zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 - 🔒 Has access to Github API, Anaconda.org API

 The workflows (and code) to scan artifacts uploaded to [anaconda.org/conda-forge](https://anaconda.org/conda-forge).
-Its main output comes in form of [issues in `conda-forge/artifact-validation`](https://github.com/conda-forge/artifact-validation/issues)
+Its main output comes in the form of [issues in `conda-forge/artifact-validation`](https://github.com/conda-forge/artifact-validation/issues)

 ### autotick-bot